 If you are satisfied with your test scores and believe they are indicative of your academic potential, then feel free to submit them with your other credentials.
 If you have a strong academic record, but do not feel your test results are a good indicator of your academic potential, you can choose not to submit them, and instead submit answers to the three essay questions.

 The decision to apply test optional is personal and individual.
 Consider your decision carefully.
 Once you have submitted your application, you will be unable to change your option.
 This academic profile may provide some assistance in making your decision.

-The admission committee at Bryant has always prided itself on providing a well-rounded and holistic application review.
-While the high school transcript will continue to be the most important part of the evaluation of an application, we strongly believe that by allowing you to decide how to best present your academic potential, Bryant, is also giving you the opportunity to take the first steps in taking ownership of your college education.
-Bryant is looking for bright students who are self directed, passionate about the possibilities that higher education offers, and who want to make a difference in their communities and in the world.
-The test optional alternative allows us to consider your strengths that may be demonstrated in areas other than your ACT or SAT score.
+The admission committee prides itself on providing a well-rounded and holistic application review.
+While the high school transcript will continue to be the most important part of the evaluation, we strongly believe that by offering you the decision about how to best present your academic potential, you are taking ownership of your college education.
+Bryant seeks bright students who are self-directed, passionate about the possibilities that higher education offers, and who want to make a difference in their communities and in the world.
+The test-optional alternative allows us to consider your strengths that may be demonstrated in areas other than your ACT or SAT score.

-The committee will be looking for clear, concise, and focused writing that demonstrates thoughtful reflection.
-The short answer questions provide you with the opportunity to tell the story you wish your test scores could tell.
-You will be able to share with us your perspective on your academic strengths, educational goals, and the impact you believe you can make in the Bryant community and beyond.
+The committee seeks clear, concise, and focused writing that demonstrates thoughtful reflection.
+The three questions provide the opportunity to tell the story you wish your test scores could tell.
+You will be able to share your perspective on your academic strengths, educational goals, and the impact you believe you can make in the Bryant community and beyond.

 If you have indicated that you would like to apply test optional, your scores will not be considered as part of the application review.